chickenspaceprogram/libasco/README.md

 need them, save/restore the signal mask yourself, or just use the ucontext functions.

-i intend to port this to work on the following processors:
+i intend to port this to work on at least the following processors:

 - armv7
 - aarch64